henriquecastror/open-code-community/content/authors/GabrielBoechat/_index.md

 ---
 # Display name
-title: Gabriel Boechat (membro desde 2021/03)
+title: Gabriel Boechat (since 2021/03)

 # Username (this should match the folder name)
 authors: